mowenruan/ARPO/README.md

 ## ✅ ARPO/AEPO Evaluation

 If you have already trained a model, you can refer to the following process for TIR capability evaluation.
-Of course, you can also download our checkpoint from **[🤗ARPO-Huggingface-Collection](https://huggingface.co/collections/dongguanting/arpo-688229ff8a6143fe5b4ad8ae)** for directly testing.
+Of course, you can also download our checkpoint from **[🤗ARPO-Huggingface-Collection](https://huggingface.co/collections/dongguanting/arpo-688229ff8a6143fe5b4ad8ae)** and **[🤗AEPO-Huggingface-Collection](https://huggingface.co/collections/dongguanting/aepo-68ef6832c99697ee03d5e1c7)** for directly testing.
 This guide walks you through setting up two separate environments:
 - One for **vLLM inference service** (`vllm_env`)
 - One for **evaluation pipeline** (`evaluation`)